The SEC’s new sustainability rule: What to know to get started

 Main focus: Readiness assessment

-Category 2: Established ESG functions
+Category 2: Established sustainability functions

 Main focus: Technology enablement

-- Integrate ESG reporting tools: If not already in use, digital reporting tools like Workiva can streamline data management, reduce manual effort, and ensure accuracy—providing data-backed insights and a clear view of the health of the business as you scale.
+- Integrate sustainability reporting tools: If not already in use, digital reporting tools like Workiva can streamline data management, reduce manual effort, and ensure accuracy—providing data-backed insights and a clear view of the health of the business as you scale.

-- Automate data collection: Lean on technology and automate the collection of ESG data wherever possible.
+- Automate data collection: Lean on technology and automate the collection of sustainability data wherever possible.
 It’s not just beneficial from an efficiency standpoint—it also helps reduce the risk of errors in your data.

-- Implement advanced reporting features: Workiva’s dynamic document linking and version control—among other features—help produce high-quality, consistent ESG reports.
+- Implement advanced reporting features: Workiva’s dynamic document linking and version control—among other features—help produce high-quality, consistent sustainability reports.
 Feel confident knowing that if a change is made in one document, it will automatically update the same information in the other linked files.

 Regardless of which category you fall into, taking structured steps towards compliance and improvement is key.
 We’d love to hear where you are in your journey—and when you’re ready, we’ll provide the expertise and support you need to stay compliant and positioned as a leader in sustainability and corporate responsibility.